siderolabs/talos/website/content/v1.11/introduction/what-is-new/index.md

 Talos now supports passing early inline configuration via the `talos.config.early` [kernel parameter]({{< relref "../reference/kernel#talosconfigearly-and-talosconfiginline" >}}).
 This allows to pass the configuration before the platform config source is probed, which is useful for early boot configuration.
-The value of this parameter has same format as the `talos.config.inline` parameter, i.e. it should be base64 encoded and zstd-compressed.
+The value of this parameter has the same format as the `talos.config.inline` parameter, i.e. it should be base64 encoded and zstd-compressed.

 ## Component Updates